ImperialCollegeLondon/M40001_lean/README.md

+# IMPORTANT

+Note that this is historical, Lean 3, code, corresponding in the Lean 3 version of Imperial College London's Intro to Uni Maths course as it evolved over the period 2019 to 2022.

+The 2023 version of this course, written in Lean 4, will follow in time.

+and course notes from 2022

 # Introduction to University Mathematics (M40001/M40009) : additional Lean material

 Lean is not an official part of Imperial's Introduction to University Mathematics course, but a lot of the material in Parts I and II is really nice to do in Lean.